rolling-scopes-school/tasks/tasks/markups/level 1/blow/blow.md

 ## Procedure

-Create a new private repository named *hexal* in **your** Github account and upload your HTML and CSS files.
+Create a new private repository named *blow* in **your** Github account and upload your HTML and CSS files.

 ## Assessment criteria